paulshuker/coppafisher/docs/index.md

 Coppafish is an open source data analysis Python package for COmbinatorial Padlock-Probe-Amplified Fluorescence In Situ Hybridization (coppafish) datasets.
 A series of 3D microscope images are arranged into tiles, rounds and channels.
-For each sequencing round, every considered gene is fluoresced by a dye.
+For each sequencing round, every wanted gene spot is fluoresced by a dye.
 By the end of all rounds, each gene has a unique, barcode-like sequence of dyes called the gene code.
-Coppafish is a data analysis pipeline to decode gene's by their gene codes in 3D.
+Coppafish is a data analysis pipeline to assign genes to spots by their gene codes in 3D.

 <div class="grid cards no-format" markdown>